kaliberjs/routing/readme.md

 function usePick(): (...routes: Array<Route>) => Route
 ```

 Returns a function that lets you choose a route from an array of routes, or `null` if nothing matched.
-The selected route is found by traversing the parents of the picked route (`usePickedRoute`).
+The selected route is found by traversing the parents of the picked route (`useLocationMatch`).

 ---
 ---